-The rear floodlights are best adjusted with the machine in the field or the equivalent to suit operator preference.
+The rear floodlights are best adjusted with the machine in the field or the equivalent to suit Operator preference.

-Shutdown engine and remove the key.
-Turn on lights.
+a.
+Shut down engine, and remove the key.
+Turn lights ON.

 - b.
 Loosen bolts (A) and (B).

 - c.
 Position light to desired position.

 - d.
 Tighten bolts (A) and (B).